 On Dec.
 15, 2015, the FMCSA published the final ELD rule.
-As per that rule, FMCSA-compliant electronic logging devices (ELDs) became mandatory for non-exempt commercial drivers from Dec.
+As per that rule, FMCSA-registered electronic logging devices (ELDs) became mandatory for non-exempt commercial drivers from Dec.
 18, 2017.

 Commercial vehicles that already had AOBRDs installed before Dec.
 18, 2017, were given two more years to switch from AOBRDs to ELDs.
 That deadline is commonly referred to as the “grandfather clause,” and it expires on Dec.
 16, 2019.

 Here is a graphical timeline of the ELD mandate and its implementation.

 Why did the FMCSA announce the ELD mandate?

 According to the official announcement by the FMCSA:

 “(FMCSA) announced the adoption of a Final Rule that will improve roadway safety by employing technology to strengthen commercial truck and bus drivers’ compliance with hours-of-service regulations that prevent fatigue.”

 The idea is to improve the enforcement of Hours of Service rules by recording them automatically through a compliant electronic logging device.
 Strict enforcement of Hours of Service rules is expected to improve road safety for commercial drivers as well as passenger vehicles.